Mission, Vision & Values

 - Generosity.
 Encourage a culture of generosity of spirit.

 - Excellence.
 Inspire a culture of excellence and learning.

 CBFY’s team is made up of over 70% first-generation and 30% second- or third-generation immigrants and refugees who understand first-hand the importance of integration programs.
 They’ve personally faced the trials and tribulations families face when settling in Canada and CBFY has welcomed many of their children in the summer programs or as tutors to solidify their sense of belonging in the community.

-As the interim CEO, Susan is honoured to be part of the Calgary Bridge Foundation for Youth’s important work in serving immigrant and refugee families and youth.
+Frank is the Chief Executive Officer of the Calgary Bridge Foundation for Youth (CBFY), a passionate and caring leader, supporting the important work in serving immigrant and refugee children, youth and their families.

 Director of Programs (Settlement Workers in Schools and Afterschool Programs, Volunteer Resources Program)